Which is Better CSS Frameworks?

 How to Choose: tailwindcss vs bootstrap vs foundation-sites vs materialize-css

-• bootstrap: Choose Bootstrap if you need a comprehensive CSS framework with a large community, extensive documentation, and ready-to-use components for building responsive websites quickly.
-Bootstrap follows a mobile-first approach and offers a grid system, responsive utilities, and customizable themes.
+• bootstrap: Choose Bootstrap if you need a widely adopted framework with extensive documentation and a large community.
+It's ideal for rapid prototyping and offers a comprehensive grid system and pre-built components.

 README for tailwindcss